 India has a growing population of over 1.4 billion, and for such a big population, there is a need for a strong healthcare system.
-Thankfully, the country has one of the largest and diverse healthcare systems in the world, with a huge number of hospitals in India.
+Thankfully, the country has one of the largest and most diverse healthcare systems in the world, with a huge number of hospitals in India.
 This healthcare system covers everything from government-run institutions in remote rural areas to private hospitals in metros.

 Total Number of Hospitals in India

 As of the latest data from the Ministry of Health and Family Welfare, the total number of hospitals in India is around 70,000.
 This includes both public and private healthcare institutions.
+Reliable crowdfunding platforms allow patients to share their medical needs and reach potential donors who can support treatment at hospitals nationwide.

 Government Hospitals